Main-Proxy/main_proxy/README.md

 # MasterProxy

 Proxies requests to Web apps that are part of the platform.
-Useful for Heroku deployment when just one web port is exposed.
+Useful for Gigalixir or Heroku deployment when just one web port is exposed.

 Works with phoenix endpoints, plugs, and websockets.